quackquack4444/m3u-filetransfer/README.md

   (an example based on the transfer between a mounted external HDD and the target SD card, also mounted).

 I have to admit that (and it will be obvious to many) that this was written with the assistance of ChatGPT, hence the MIT licence as I cannot really say that I wrote it myself.
 I can program, and have been doing so for 40 years, but I needed a quick solution when I discovered that the App/program I'd paid for stopped working.
-Sorry, I've not written documentation for years! and this is my first attempt at uploading/publishing to github.
+Sorry, I've not written documentation for years! and this is my first proper attempt at uploading/publishing to GitHub.

 Use at your own risk.